ethereum/builder-specs/specs/deneb/builder.md

 Relays verify signed blinded beacon blocks as before, with the additional requirement that they must construct `BlobSidecar` objects with the KZG commitment inclusion proof before gossiping the blobs alongside the unblinded block.

+* NOTE: the [standard `beacon-apis` implemented by consensus clients](https://github.com/ethereum/beacon-APIs) will handle the construction of the `BlobSidecar` object following the block broadcast endpoints defined there.